 Many young children spend the majority of their waking hours in child care facilities.
 The health impacts of environmental health exposures are especially important for this age group.
 For these reasons, the Western States PEHSU created a program, the Promoting Environmental Health in Early Care and Education Project.
 This project extends the work of Vickie Leonard, the PEHSU’s former Program Coordinator, in greening child care environments.
 This work is based on two Toolkits developed with funding from the California Department of Pesticide Regulation: Integrated Pest Management: A Toolkit for Early Care and Education, and Green Cleaning, Sanitizing, and Disinfecting: A Toolkit for Early Care and Education.
 The Second Edition of the Green Cleaning, Sanitizing, and Disinfecting: A Toolkit for Early Care and Education was created by the Western States Pediatric Environmental Health Specialty Unit with funding from the Agency for Toxic Substances and Disease Registry.

 WSPEHSU publishes Second Edition of Green Cleaning, Sanitizing, and Disinfecting: A Toolkit for Early Care and Education with three new fact sheets and additional material throughout for addressing the COVID-19 pandemic in ECE.

 The Green Cleaning, Sanitizing and Disinfecting Toolkit presents practical information on how to keep early care and education (ECE) environments clean and safe using practices and products that are less hazardous and that protect young children and staff from infectious diseases.

-Click on the images or titles below to download handouts from the Green Cleaning Toolkit, Second Edition.
+Click on the images or titles below to download the individual sections of the Green Cleaning Toolkit, Second Edition.
 A Spanish version of the Toolkit will be available soon!